ChristianDaza/Software_Development_group/README.md

 ### Runing our application

-Our application can be run various ways including code editors such as Visual Studio Code, Pycharm or in the command line.
-In all cases open or navegate into the website directory in your local machine, and ran the following command.
+Using the command line  move into the  website directory and then type the following command

 ``` python3 application.py ```